Google Slides lets you collaborate with others in your organization to create business presentations.

 Sometimes, you might want to embed a Google Slides presentation on a website page or in a blog post.

-We first recommend creating a Google Drive folder called “Published to the Web” and moving your presentation to that folder.
+We first recommend creating a Google Drive folder named ‘Published to the Web’ and moving your presentation into it.

-You’ll know that any Slides presentations in this folder are live documents and that if they are edited, they will be changed for the public, too.
+You’ll know that any Slides presentations in this folder are live documents and that any edits will be reflected for the public, too.
 Here’s an example of an embedded Slides presentation:

 WordPress.com has published the steps for embedding a Google Slides presentation (scroll down to the Slides section) in a WordPress post.
 Note that you’ll want to change the width and height in the iframe code to be the correct dimensions for your blog.
 We use width=”960″ height=”425″ for the above embed.